Part Lot Control regulates the sale or transfer of part of a lot or block within a registered plan of subdivision. It allows municipalities to:

 Exemptions from Part Lot Control are used to facilitate semi-detached and townhouse developments.
 We use this approach to ensure that the common centre wall between two dwelling units is constructed on the property line.

-Apply for Part Lot Control
+How to Apply for Part Lot Control

 The Planning Committee does not need to review the Part Lot Control application and report.
 The Part Lot Control By-law is submitted directly to City Council for adoption.